Tommee Tipps

 What are the benefits of using a baby sleeping bag?

 Lots of parents choose to dress their baby in a sleeping bag instead of using blankets or sheets which can pose a risk of suffocation and overheating.
-If you do use a lightweight blanket, make sure it's not tucked in higher than their shoulders and that they're in the "feet to foot" position, with their feet at the end of their cot or Moses basket.
+If you do use a lightweight blanket, make sure it's not tucked in higher than their shoulders and that they're in the "feet to foot" position, with their feet at the end of their crib or Moses basket.

 Sleeping bags are basically wearable blankets for babies that keep them comfortable and at a safe temperature as they sleep.
 They are safer for little ones because there's no need for blankets, so their head remains safely uncovered, reducing the risk of suffocation.